GabrieleParimbelli/COLIBRI/doc/source/quickstart/test_angular_spectra.rst

 Window functions
 ------------------

-The routine :func:`~colibri.angular_spectra.angular_spectra.load_window_functions` takes as argument a list of galaxies distributions, i.e. callable functions whose first argument must be redshift, and transforms them into interpolated objects which will be used to compute the shear power spectra.
+The routine :func:`~src.angular_spectra.angular_spectra.load_window_functions` takes as argument a list of galaxies distributions, i.e. callable functions whose first argument must be redshift, and transforms them into interpolated objects which will be used to compute the shear power spectra.

-As an example, we assume a distribution given by :func:`~colibri.angular_spectra.angular_spectra.euclid_distribution`, with 3 redshift bins with edges [0, 0.72], [0.72, 1.11], [1.11, 5].
+As an example, we assume a distribution given by :func:`~src.angular_spectra.angular_spectra.euclid_distribution`, with 3 redshift bins with edges [0, 0.72], [0.72, 1.11], [1.11, 5].
 The window functions will be loaded with the line

 .. code-block:: python